-- Volunteers are given a project briefing including instructions for accomplishing the work, and a safety briefing.
+2. Volunteers are given a project briefing including instructions for accomplishing the work, as well as a safety briefing.

-- Work begins!
-We shovel the material in aquaculture grade mesh bags and load them into our boats or trucks for transport to the work site
+3. Work begins!
+We shovel the material in aquaculture grade mesh bags and load them into our boats or trucks for transport to the work site.

 4. Bags are installed at the work to create a new oyster reef.